Eileen Filler-Corn: Career

-Filler-Corn served as director of intergovernmental affairs in the administrations of Virginia governors Mark Warner and Tim Kaine.
-Since 2007 she has been director of government relations at Albers & Company, a national lobbying and consulting firm in Arlington.
+Filler-Corn made her first run for office in 1999, running unsuccessfully for the 41st district seat.

+She again ran for the seat in a 2010 special election to replace David W. Marsden, who had himself won a special election to the Senate of Virginia the month before.
+She won by 37 votes.
+She was sworn in on March 3, 2010, after her opponent dropped his plans to request a recount.

+During the 2010 campaign, she was endorsed by Jim Dillard, the Republican incumbent who had defeated her in 1999 because of her opponent's position that funding for Fairfax County Public Schools was "excessive".

 On January 1, 2019, Filler-Corn became Leader of the House Democratic Caucus, and was the first woman to lead a caucus in the 400-year history of the Virginia House of Delegates.
 From 2020 to 2022, Filler-Corn served as the Chair of the Rules Committee and as Chair of the Joint Rules Subcommittee.

-Filler-Corn first ran for the 41st district seat in 1999, but was unsuccessful.
-She won the seat in a 2010 special election to replace David W. Marsden, who had himself won a special election to the Senate of Virginia the month before.
-Jim Dillard, the Republican incumbent who defeated Filler-Corn in 1999, endorsed her candidacy in 2010 because of her opponent's remarks that funding for Fairfax County Public Schools was "excessive".

-Filler-Corn won by 37 votes.
-She was sworn in on March 3, 2010, after her opponent dropped his plans to request a recount.

-In 2019, Filler-Corn introduced and passed House bills on a variety of issues, from expanding education on the topic of consent in schools to exempting disabled veterans from motor vehicle property tax.

 On January 8, 2020, the new Democratic majority elected Filler-Corn Speaker of the Virginia House of Delegates.
 She is both the first woman and Jewish person to serve in this position.
 On November 9, 2019, following elections where the Democratic Party of Virginia won control of the House, the incoming caucus officially nominated her for the position of Speaker in the 161st General Assembly.
 She began her term as Speaker on January 8, 2020.

-On May 26, 2020, Filler-Corn endorsed Joe Biden for President.
+On May 26, 2020, Filler-Corn endorsed Joe Biden for President after he had secured the nomination and was the presumptive nominee.

-On April 27, 2022, Filler-Corn was removed from her position as Democratic leader after a vote of the party caucus; no official reason was given.
+On April 27, 2022, Filler-Corn was removed from her position as Democratic leader after a vote of the party caucus; no official reason was given at that point in time.
 The caucus did not have an immediate vote to fill the position, but it is now held by Don Scott.

-In March 2023, Filler-Corn announced she would not run for reelection this year.
+It was later revealed that she was accused of not spending enough on Democratic House of Delegates races, money that her critics felt might have made a difference in some tight House races that went to Republicans.